Mount Bielawski

 It is the highest point in Santa Cruz County.
-Some snow falls on the mountain during winter.
+The summit is thickly wooded so offers no views.
+Snow falls on the mountain some winters.

 The mountain is named for Casimir Bielawski who was a chief draughtsman of the Surveyor General's office.

 It has, also, been called Mount McPherson.

 Duncan Mc Pherson owned 50 acre at the top of the mountain in the 1930s and 1940s.